samuelandersoncodes/a-ride-to-adapt/README.md

 ### Unfixed Bugs
-The website worked on all devices, screen sizes and orientation.
-But on one particular Iphone 6S plus during the testing, the navbar has its join-us page link not being in line with the rest as expected.
+The website worked correctly on all devices, screen sizes and orientation.
+But on one particular Iphone 6S plus during the testing, the navbar has its join-us part dropping down a bit and not being in line with the rest as expected.
 I checked on my media query and responsiveness adjustment again.
 Everything was perfect.
 After testing it on another phone of the same model, the site worked as expected.
-I have no clue what the bug might be.
-I am still researching on how to resolve this in a future release.
+Even though this could be an issue with that particular device, I am still researching on how to resolve this in a future release.

 ## Deployment

 ### Version Control

-The site was created using the Visual Studio code editor on Gitpod and pushed to github to the remote repository ‘a-ride-to-adapt’.
+The site was created using the Gitpod workspace and pushed to github to the remote repository ‘a-ride-to-adapt’.

 The following git commands were used throughout the development to push code to the remote repository: